-AES and AES Permian combined have operations in thirteen US states that are serviced with eight owned warehouses located in North Dakota, Oklahoma, Pennsylvania and Texas and rented stock point facilities located in Louisiana, New Mexico, West Virginia and Wyoming.
+AES and AES Permian combined have operations in fifteen US states that are serviced with three oil based mud plants in Texas, an additional eight owned warehouses located in North Dakota, Oklahoma, Pennsylvania and Texas and rented stock point facilities located in Louisiana, New Mexico, West Virginia and Wyoming.
+AES Permian also owns a parcel of raw land in Texas

-JACAM has one research laboratory, two manufacturing and reacting facilities located in Sterling, Kansas.
-JACAM operates in fifteen US states that are serviced with seventeen owned warehouses located in Kansas, North Dakota, Colorado, Oklahoma and Texas and rented stock point facilities located in nine states providing JACAM a presence in almost all of the major US basins.
+JACAM has one research laboratory, two manufacturing and reacting facilities located in Sterling, KS and a blending facility located in Sonora, TX.
+JACAM operates in seventeen US states that are serviced with nineteen owned warehouses located in Kansas, North Dakota, Colorado, Oklahoma, and Texas.
+Rented stock point facilities are located in twelve states providing JACAM a presence in almost all of the major US basins.
 JACAM also owns a parcel of raw land in Texas.

 SWP has a long term lease for its barite grinding facility at the Port of Corpus Christi, Texas.
-Currently the construction of the barite grinding facility is in progress and the estimated completion of the facility is expected in mid-2014.
+Currently the construction of the barite grinding facility is in progress and the estimated completion of the facility is expected by Q4 2015 at an estimated cost of USD 6.0 million.